mariosaenger/bio-re-with-entity-embeddings/md_description.md

 ## Mutation-Disease
 Here you can find a description, how to learn entity and entity pair embeddings for the mutation-disease scenario.

-### Goldstandard preparation
-In the project we used [CIViC](https://civicdb.org/home), [DoCM](http://www.docm.info/) and [PharmGKB](https://www.pharmgkb.org/) as gold standard.
-Necessary preparation steps to use the data sets in this project can be performed by running

-    python -m data.civic
-    python -m data.docm
-    python -m data.pharma

-The location of the data source resources can be configured in <code>data/resources.py</code>.

 ### Basic preparation
 Training of entity and entity pair embeddings is based on annotations from [Pubtator](ftp://ftp.ncbi.nlm.nih.gov/pub/lu/PubTator/).
 Download and extract